emeldangele/Bank-Loan-Analysis-Dashboard/README.md

 - Average DTI: 13.3%

 ## Dashboard Features
-- Monthly Loan Trend (Line Chart)
+- Monthly Loan Trend
-- Loan by Employment Length (Bar Chart)
+- Loan by Employment Length
-- Loan by Term (Donut Chart)
+- Loan by Term
-- Loan by Grade (Column Chart)
+- Loan by Grade
-- Loan by Purpose (Bar Chart)
+- Loan by Purpose
-- Loan by Home Ownership (Bar Chart)
+- Loan by Home Ownership
 - Good vs Bad Loan Analysis
+- Loan Status
-- Interactive Slicers (Purpose, Grade)
+- Interactive Slicers

 ## Business Questions Answered
 1. What is the total number of loan applications?